andrewdieken/CPSC-354/README.md

 **Exercise:** Go back to your class on data structures and algorithms and find an algorithm based on a while-loop and analyse it from the point of view of invariants and partial correctness.

-- Answer: Binary Search algorithm
+- Answer: Binary Search algorithm measure funtion = length of input array. measure funton you want to get less and less and with each recursive call you're cuttibng the input aray in half.